 The RSA invented the modern exam in the 19th century.
-Now, we’re championing a 21st-century innovation to validate the skills and capabilities that exams miss.
-We want to make all learning visible.
+Today, we are championing a 21st-century innovation: digital badges and credentials – online symbols that you can show what you have learned that make all learning achievements visible.

-The standard has five layers, each recognising a different mode of learning and providing a clear progression of skills, ensuring badges are relevant to learners, educators and employers alike.
+The RSA Badge Standard has five layers, each recognising a different mode of learning and providing a clear progression of skills, ensuring badges are relevant to learners, educators and employers alike.
+You can reference these layers on their own, or alongside other frameworks, when writing your badge.
+The layers are:

 Explorer